AllStarLink/ASL3/README.md

 ASL3 is targeting Debian 12 and testing should be done in a fresh(ish) installation of Debian 12.
 Currently supported platforms are x86\_64 and arm64/aarch64.
 For Raspberry Pi platforms, install the 64-bit version of Raspberry Pi OS 12 (Raspbian 12) on a Pi3 or Pi4 system.
 There are currently no builds for the 32-bit legacy version of RPi OS (armhf).

 ### asl3-asterisk installation
-At the moment, since the release is not public, the ASL3 system must be downloaded from GitHub rather than `apt install`.
-The beta and production relases of ASL3 will be installed from a normal Apt repository.
+Currently, the ASL3 system must be downloaded from GitHub rather than `apt install`.
+Future relases of ASL3 will be installed from a normal Apt repository.
 Download the latest tarball from https://github.com/AllStarLink/asl3-asterisk/releases/latest and save it to `/root`.
 Note that the tarballs are architecture-specific so retrieve the "amd64" version for x86\_64 and the arm64 for Pi/Arm/aarch64 platforms.

+This part will need updates for Allan's "jump start" script.

 Expand the installation using `tar xvfz`.
 As an example:
 ```